simsim314/SLSparker/ReadMe.md

 ### report-top
 Will report only partial result which were with minimal population at the moment of location of the spark.

+### target-pop
+will filter by population in the result.
+See delay.in for example.